Wirecloud/wirecloud/docs/installation_guide.md

 ### THEME_ACTIVE
 > (String, default: "wirecloud.defaulttheme")

 A string representing the module that will be use for theming WireCloud.
-Current themes shipped with WireCloud are "wirecloud.defaulttheme", "wirecloud.fiwaretheme" and "wirecloud.oiltheme".
+Current themes shipped with WireCloud are `wirecloud.defaulttheme`, `wirecloud.fiwaretheme` and `wirecloud.fiwarelabtheme`.
+You can also use [custom themes](development/platform/themes).

+> **NOTE**: `wirecloud.fiwarelabtheme` was previously (WireCloud 0.8.1-) known as
+> `wirecloud.oiltheme`.
+Although you can still reference it as
+> `wirecloud.oiltheme` is recommended to switch to the new name:
+> `wirecloud.fiwarelabtheme`.

 ### URL_MIDDLEWARE_CLASSES